Film Review: Donnie Darko (2001)

 (source: tmdb.org)

-The plot begins on October 2nd 1988 in suburb called Middlesex.
-The protagonist, played by Jake Gyllenhaal, is Donnie Darko, a teenager whose middle class family is, like the rest of the nation, divided over upcoming presidential election between George H. W. Bush and Michael Dukakis.
-This, however, doesn’t seem to concern Donnie, because he suffers from sleepwalking and strange visions of a giant rabbit named Frank (played by James Duval).
+The plot begins on 2nd October 1988 in a suburb called Middlesex.
+The protagonist, played by Jake Gyllenhaal, is Donnie Darko, a teenager whose middle-class family is, like the rest of the nation, divided over the upcoming presidential election between George H. W. Bush and Michael Dukakis.
+This, however, doesn't seem to concern Donnie, because he suffers from sleepwalking and strange visions of a giant rabbit named Frank (played by James Duval).
 Frank tells Donnie that the world will end in 28 days, 6 hours, 42 minutes, and 12 seconds.
-Donnie takes this very seriously when his bedroom gets hit by a passenger jet engine that inexplicably fallen from the sky.
-While his family and the rest of community tries to grapple with bizarre incident, Donnie tries to live normal life, which includes meeting and starting relationship with Gretchen Ross (played by Jena Malone), newly arrived girl in school.
-Donnie is bright student, although rebellious in nature, which brings him at odds with some of the teachers.
-Donnie’s family, including his sister, Elizabeth (played by Maggie Gyllenhaal), and his parents (played by Holmes Osborne and Mary McDonnell), are concerned about his mental health.
-Donnie is going to therapy sessions at Dr. Thurman (played by Katharine Ross), but her efforts prove fruitless and, as the date approaches, visions intensify, with Frank leading Donnie to commit seemingly senseless acts of vandalism.
+Donnie takes this very seriously when his bedroom gets hit by a passenger jet engine that has inexplicably fallen from the sky.
+While his family and the rest of the community try to grapple with this bizarre incident, Donnie tries to live a normal life, which includes meeting and starting a relationship with Gretchen Ross (played by Jena Malone), a newly arrived girl at the school.
+Donnie is a bright student, although rebellious in nature, which brings him into conflict with some of the teachers.
+Donnie's family, including his sister, Elizabeth (played by Maggie Gyllenhaal), and his parents (played by Holmes Osborne and Mary McDonnell), are concerned about his mental health.
+Donnie is attending therapy sessions with Dr. Thurman (played by Katharine Ross), but her efforts prove fruitless and, as the date approaches, his visions intensify, with Frank leading Donnie to commit seemingly senseless acts of vandalism.

 One of the most interesting things about Donnie Darko is its blend of genres.
 The film functions as a science fiction thriller, with Donnie's visions and the looming threat of the end of the world creating a sense of tension and unease.
 It is also a psychological drama, as Donnie struggles with his mental health and tries to make sense of his visions.
 Additionally, Donnie Darko is a nostalgic remembrance of the 1980s, making Kelly's film one of the first to treat the era as a period piece.

 The cult status of Donnie Darko was, ironically, secured by the events that initially destroyed its box office results in North America – the 9/11 attacks.
-US audiences, still traumatised, at first had little propensity for a film that deals with the afdtermath of air disaster.
-However, its success was better internationally, and in a year or two, Donnie Darko was recognized as one of the most interesting works among global cinephiles.
+US audiences, still traumatised, at first had little propensity for a film that deals with the aftermath of an air disaster.
+However, its success was better internationally, and in a year or two, Donnie Darko was recognised as one of the most interesting works among global cinephiles.

-In 2004, Kelly released Donnie Darko: Director's Cut, a new version with extra 20 minutes and an altered soundtrack.
+In 2004, Kelly released Donnie Darko: Director's Cut, a new version with an extra 20 minutes and an altered soundtrack.
 There was talk about possible sequels, but Kelly was left out of it.
-In 2009, a sequel, S. Darko, dealing with the protagonist's younger sister, was released and got critically panned.
+In 2009, a sequel, S. Darko, dealing with the protagonist's younger sister, was released and received critical panning.

-Legacy of Donnie Darko can be seen in some popular TV shows that featured time travel or 1980s nostalgia, most notably Stranger Things and, even more explicitly, the renowned German TV show Dark. .
+The legacy of Donnie Darko can be seen in some popular TV shows that featured time travel or 1980s nostalgia, most notably Stranger Things and, even more explicitly, the renowned German TV show Dark.

 RATING: 7/10 (+++)